ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 notes:
 - type: text
   contents: |-
-    # Welcome to the Ansible for Middleware workshop
+    # Welcome to the Effective Middleware Automation Using Ansible workshop

     In this interactive workshop we will demonstrate how easy it is to use Ansible Automation Platform and the A4MW collections to setup complex environments, perform deployments, and operate day 0-1-2 tasks.